mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 the Imperium, Instellarms was eager to become involved in the OMA.
-In return for sponsorship, the OMA gets reduced prices on all gear it requires as well as favourable lease terms for Broadsword -class mercenary cruisers to transport troops.
+In return for sponsorship, the OMA gets reduced prices on all gear it requires as well as favorable lease terms for Broadsword -class mercenary cruisers to transport troops.

 While the practice of employing strictly mercenaries